nicolevegai/LinkDictionary/README.md

 This branch is the testing of our LinkDictionary program.
 Our goal is to find inefficienncies in the code to improve it.
 And then test how our program runs with ......

-### Instructions
-You will work in pairs to create a JAVA project to manage a dictionary built using Linked lists.

-  **1.**  First create a project on Github (follow the usual instructions).
-  **2.**  Clone the project on one’s computer.
-  **3.**  Both members will be coding in one’s computer.
-  **4.**  When they decide, they will commit the code, push it to a repository created by themselves and then the other member

 ## Requisites: